IGLICT/HSDF-Net/README.md

 ## Installation

-The code is tested with Ubuntu 18.04, Python 3.8.12 Jittor 1.3.5.21, CUDA 11.1 and cuDNN 8005.
+The code is tested with Ubuntu 18.04, Python 3.8.12 Torch 1.8.0+cu111, CUDA 11.1 and cuDNN 8005.

 Set Up Environment

-    install anaconda and Run 'conda env create -f environment.yml' to build a environment and 'conda activate HSDF_env' to activate it
+    install anaconda and Run 'conda env create -f environment.yml' to build a environment and 'conda activate hsdf_env' to activate it

-For the jittor installation, please refer to [this link](https://cg.cs.tsinghua.edu.cn/jittor/download).

 ## Experiment Preparation